 Pillows are often overlooked when it comes to washing them.
 While we hope you wash your sheets at least once a week when was the last time you washed more than your pillowcase?
 Can’t remember?
 Don’t worry, you’re not alone!

 The truth is pillows are one of the dirtiest items in our homes.
 Pillows can become a breeding ground for bacteria if they are not properly cared for or washed regularly.
 Bacteria, dust mites, and other allergens can accumulate on pillows over time, which is why it’s important to keep them clean.
 But… It’s also important to wash your pillows the “right way” so you don’t ruin them and remove any stains that have been accumulating over time!

 In this blog post, we’ll show you how to wash your pillows in a top-loading washing machine and keep them clean and fresh.

 Is it safe to wash pillows in the washing machine?

-Since every pillow is different we can’t guarantee that they are all safe to wash.
-It really depends on what they’re made of – shredded memory foam, molded foam, down, feathers, and other materials are going to have varying washing directions so first consult the tag or website to see if your pillow is machine washable.
-There are pillows that are dry clean only and if you wash them yourself you run the risk of ruining it.
+Since every pillow is different, we can’t guarantee they are all safe to wash.
+It depends on what they’re made of – shredded memory foam, molded foam, down, feathers, and other materials will have varying washing directions, so first consult the tag or website to see if your pillow is machine washable.
+Some pillows are dry clean only, and if you wash them yourself, you risk ruining them.
 You have been warned!

 How To Wash Your Pillow In A Top Loading Washing Machine